SharpNECDisplaySolutions/nec_rpi_config_tool/README.rst

 What's New
 -----------
+09/05/2017
+Updated to update the Raspberry Pi firmware in addition to the OS.

 08/31/2017
 Update and test against new Raspbian release (Jessie and Stretch).
 There is a possibility it may not operate correctly on other distros.